 A new day.
 In the Workforce and Economic Development Division at the Dallas County Community College District, that new day is today.
 For more than 50 years our colleges have provided critical job training to North Texans, but as business needs evolve in the 21st century, so too must our approach.
-DCCCD is proud to introduce the Ascend Institute . . . a new day for developing the workforce sills you need . . . that will help our community stay on the cutting edge of business growth.
+DCCCD is proud to introduce the Ascend Institute . . . a new day for developing the workforce skills you need . . . that will help our community stay on the cutting edge of business growth.

 DR.JOE MAY, Chancellor DCCCD

-The Ascend Institute is designed to respond quickly to a variety of corporate training needs, from technical education . . . to team building . . . to determining if job applicants are the right fit for your company.
+The Ascend Institute is designed to respond quickly to a variety of corporate training needs, from technical education . . . to team building . . . to determine if job applicants are the right fit for your company.
 The Ascend Institute will fundamentally change the way training is delivered to your employees.

 MARK HAYS, Vice Chancellor, Workforce & Economic Development

 It’s not just about recruiting the best employees anymore – it’s about keeping them.
 As employees, we all want to do well at our job.
 Knowing that you’re working for a company that will invest in your success is a critical component of job retention.
 The Ascend Institute will deliver that training.

 The key is flexibility – technical skills, soft skills, management training – it’s your call and the Ascend Institute will work with you to deliver it online or in person.
 But what’s behind the Ascend Institute is the expertise of talented workforce and economic development professionals from Dallas Community Colleges.